Social Icons

 Directed by Ernest Dickerson

-Moses decided to work with the police to bring down Colton for a lesser sentence and will only work with Keats, whose real name is Jack.
-Jack is not over Moses shooting him and Moses wants Jack to let it go as he is not over Jack betraying him.
-Now both must find their way to the D.A. before Colton and his goons catch up to them.
+Colton is now after Moses, who escapes from him and is later arrested for a separate charge months later.
+Moses decides to work with the police to bring down Colton for a lesser sentence, but he will only work with Keats, whose real name is Jack.
+Jack is not over Moses shooting him, and Moses wants Jack to let it go, since he’s not over Jack betraying him.
+Now, both must find their way to the D.A. before Colton and his goons catch up to them.

 Father of the Bride (2022)